/

 New York Presbyterian

-These stories are not only emotional and noteworthy, but they also subtly show off the expertise of the New York-Presbyterian hospital’s talented staff.
+These stories are not only emotional and noteworthy, but they also subtly show off the expertise of the New York-Presbyterian Hospital’s talented staff.

 Fortunately, you don’t have to have thousands of dollars to create social posts like this.
 Instead, ask doctors what some of the most heartwarming stories they have come across are.
 Then write patient stories with a simple image (which they can submit).
 If you have a little more money to invest, you can also create a video of the story.